Reviews You Can Rely On

 Expensive

-The Oakley Sutro is a popular model of cycling shades that not only performs well but looks good doing it.
-Due to their somewhat unique styling, they have become popular with many people not just for riding bikes, but also for casual use and other activities.
-While many may see them as a fashion piece, they are, in fact, an excellent pair of cycling shades, and that is evident not only in our testing but also the large number of riders wearing them in the pro peloton.
-In typical Oakley fashion, the Prizm lens provides excellent optical clarity with enhanced contrast, and it is wrapped in a high-quality, durable frame.
-The Prizm Road lens we tested has 20% VLT, and we found it to work well in a range of light conditions, plus they offer a wide range of other lens options.
-The large lens provides loads of coverage and protection from the wind and a very large field of view.
+The Oakley Sutro is a popular model that not only performs but looks good doing it.
+Due to their unique styling, they have become popular with many for riding bikes, casual use, and other activities.
+In typical Oakley fashion, the Prizm lens provides excellent optical clarity with enhanced contrast and is wrapped in a high-quality, durable frame.
+The Prizm Road lens we tested has 20% VLT, and we found it to work well in all light conditions.
+The large lens provides loads of coverage, protection from the wind, and a massive field of view.
 Our testers loved these glasses for road and gravel rides and moving at higher rates of speed.

-While we loved almost everything about the Sutro, we found that they weren't perfect.
+While we loved almost everything about the Sutro, they weren't perfect.
 Testers with average-sized heads loved the fit, but those with wider heads noted that the arms and stiff frame tended to squeeze and cause slight discomfort over time.
 We also found that they didn't manage sweat quite as well as some other options.
-Overall though, we feel these are excellent cycling sunglasses with plenty of style and crossover appeal.
+These are excellent cycling sunglasses with plenty of style and crossover appeal.
+Check out the Oakley Sutro Lite Prizm Trail Torch review for better ventilation.

 Read more: Oakley Sutro Prizm review